XML-Travelgate/xtg-content-articles-pub/developer-documentation/hotel/DSF/DescriptiveInfoExtended.md

 -   Context explanation :

-    > There is 1 description with a contextItem child in HotelSummary (
-    > Summary elements for the property returned )
+    There is 1 description with a contextItem child in HotelSummary ( Summary elements for the property returned )

 -   Data explanation (en) :

-    > name "highRate" , description "Highest rate returned by the hotel
-    > in recent queries.
-This is a statistical figure and not
-    > necessarily a rate for current availability."
+    Name "highRate" , description "Highest rate returned by the hotel in recent queries.
+This is a statistical figure and not necessarily a rate for current availability."

-    >
-    > Type : numeric
+     Type: numeric

-    >
-    > value : 626.7603
+     Value: 626.7603

-|

 Descriptions
 ============

-|

 | **Element**		| **Number**	| **Type**	| **Description**	|
 | Description 		|        	|           	|                       |